-GRI Standard/SASB Standard GRI Conter nt/SASB Accounting Metric Page / Direct answer Identified omission(s) External assurance SDGs SASB HC-BP Access to Medicines 240a.1 Description of actions and initiatives to promote access to heal- th care products for priority diseases and in priority countries as defined by the Access to Medicine Index 135, 137 No Business Strategy and Valu e Creation (G GRI 201: Economic Performance 2016) GRI 103: Management Approach 2016 103-1 Explanation of the material topic and its Boundary 184 Coverage: Inside and outside the organization.
-The organization contributes directly to the impact Yes, pages 185-186 8, 9 103-2 The management approach and its components 34-42 Yes, pages 185-186 8, 9 103-3 Evaluation of the management approach 34-42 Yes, pages 185-186 8, 9 GRI 201: Economic Performance 2016 201-1 Direct economic value generated and distributed 35, 42 Yes, pages 185-186 8, 9 Health, safety and occupation onal well-be ing (GRI 403: Occupational Health and Safety 2016) GRI 103: Management 103-1 Explanation of the material topic and its Boundary 184 Coverage: Inside and outside the organization.
-The organization contributes directly to the Impact Yes, pages 185-186 8 Approach 2016 103-2 The management approach and its components 125-127 Yes, pages 185-186 8 103-3 Evaluation of the management approach 126 Yes, pages 185-186 8 GRI 403: Occupational Health 403-1 Workers representation in formal joint management-worker health and safety committees In Spain, Chile and Germany, where there are legally established work committees, Grifols' has occupational health and safety risks prevention workers represented at the committees.
+GRI Standard/SASB Standard GRI Conter nt/SASB Accounting Metric Page / Direct answer identified omission(s) External assurance SDGs SASB HC-BP Access to Medicines 240a.1 Description of actions and initiatives to promote access to heal- th care products for priority diseases and in priority countries as defined by the Access to Medicine Index 135, 137 No Business Strategy and Value Creation (G GRI 201: Economic Performance 2016) GRI 103: Management Approach 2016 103-1 Explanation of the material topic and its Boundary 184 Coverage: Inside and outside the organization.
+The organization contributes directly to the impact Yes, pages 185-186 8, 9 103-2 The management approach and its components 34-42 Yes, pages 185-186 8, 9 103-3 Evaluation of the management approach 34-42 Yes, pages 185-186 8, 9 GRI 201: Economic Performance 2016 201-1 Direct economic value generated and distributed 35, 42 Yes, pages 185-186 8, 9 Health, safety and occupation nal well-be ing (GRI 403: Occupational Health and Safety 2016) GRI 103: Management 103-1 Explanation of the material topic and its Boundary 184 Coverage: Inside and outside the organization.
+The organization contri- butes directly to the Impact Yes, pages 185-186 8 Approach 2016 103-2 The management approach and its components 125-127 Yes, pages 185-186 8 103-3 Evaluation of the management approach 126 Yes, pages 185-186 8 GRI 403: Occupational Health and Safety 2016 403-1 Workers representation in formal joint management-worker health and safety committees In Spain, Chile and Germany, where there are legally established work committees, Grifols' has occupational health and safety risks prevention workers represented at the committees.
 In these countries, there are regular communications through OHS meetings.
 In 2019, 72% of employees in Spain were represented by formal joint management-worker health and safety committees, while in Chile and Germany 100% of employees were represented.
 There are no formal committees at the other subsidiaries but Grifols undertakes surveys and communicates regularly with its workforce.
 Employees create committees were all can participate or send suggestions.
-Each subsidiary defines the frequency of meetings and sets the plans, actions or specific measures for these committees Yes, pages 185-186 8 and Safety 2016 403-2 Types of injury and rates of injury, occupational diseases, lost days, and absenteelsm, and number of work-related fatalities 126 Total hours of absenteesm in Spain by gender, which includes the following typologies: Sickness; sickness hospitalisation; accident in the workplace; maternity/paternity leave; paid leave permit; and not-paid leave permit Women: 877.793 hours.
-Men: 349.166 hours Scope is Spain and USA, being the countries where this topic is considered as material.
-Yes, pages 185-186 8,3 403-3 Workers with high incidence or high risk of diseases related to their occupation 125 Yes, pages 185-186 8, 3 403-4 Health and safety topics covered in formal agreements with trade unions 125 Yes, pages 185-186 8, 3
+Each subsidiary defines the frequency of meetings and sets the plans, actions or specific measures for these committees Yes, pages 185-186 8 403-2 Types of injury and rates of injury, occupational diseases, lost days, and absenteelsm, and number of work-related fatalities Yes, pages 185-186 8, 3 403-3 Workers with high incidence or high risk of diseases related to their occupation 125 Yes, pages 185-186 8, 3 403-4 Health and safety topics covered in formal agreements with trade unions 125 Yes, pages 185-186 8, 3